 Design and development teams working on global products face the challenge of localizing content for different markets while keeping the workflow smooth and efficient.
-Here’s where Crowdin, a Figma translation plugin, comes into play.
+Here’s where a Figma translation plugin comes into play.
 It empowers designers to work hand-in-hand with translators, smoothly integrating localization into the design and development process – no need to wait until a translator gets back to you.
-With the ability to send texts for translation directly from Figma and review translations in context, Crowdin for Figma makes localized design faster, more accurate, and less prone to errors.
+With the ability to send texts for translation directly from Figma and review translations in context, Crowdin for Figma makes localized design faster, more accurate, and less prone to errors thanks to the ability to review translations directly in context.

-Design-stage localization refers to the process of integrating translations during a product’s design phase.
+Design-stage localization refers to the process of integrating translations during a product’s design phase (early stage localization).
 It eliminates the traditional approach, where translations are often left until the development or post-development phase.
 Why is it a better option?

 Different languages often have vastly different structures and text lengths, which can significantly affect the design.
 For example, when translating from English to French or Spanish, the text will be around 15-30% longer.
 For German and Dutch, the number increases to 35% and more!
 Translations into Finnish or Hebrew, on the other hand, shrink up to 30%.
 Similarly, languages that use non-Latin scripts, such as Chinese or Arabic, present unique challenges, such as font rendering and spacing.
 Additionally, right-to-left languages, like Hebrew and Arabic, require entirely different layout adjustments compared to left-to-right languages like English or Spanish.